michelgrootjans/money-kata/readme.md

 ## Getting started
 You can start working in multiple technologies:
-- java: Initialize the project with `gradle wrapper`.
-Open it in your favorite IDE.
-  - create `src/test/java/MoneyTest.java` and start from there
+- java: create `src/test/java/MoneyTest.java` and start from there
-- kotlin: Initialize the project with `gradle wrapper`.
-Open it in your favorite IDE.
-  - create `src/test/kotlin/MoneyTest.kt` and start from there
+- kotlin: create `src/test/kotlin/MoneyTest.kt` and start from there
+- javascript:
-- javascript: `npm install` or `yarn start`
+  - `npm install` or `yarn start`
   - create `money.spec.js` and start from there
+- typescript:
-- typescript: `npm install` or `yarn start`
+  - `npm install` or `yarn start`
   - create `money.spec.ts` and start from there